Attendance, Punctuality & Behaviour

 At the Priory Lincoln Academy, we have a commitment to the best possible standards of teaching and learning and we encourage the expectations of behaviour and personal conduct that are expressed within the Priory Contract.
 For us to achieve this, it is vital that our students attend regularly and on time, unless the reason for absence is unavoidable in which case a reason is required in writing.

 Poor punctuality is unacceptable.
 A student who misses the start of the day, misses vital tutorial time and preparation for the day ahead and may not get their registration mark.
 Arriving late to lessons is also disruptive to teaching and learning and again, the student may miss important explanations, instructions or tasks which prevent them from understanding the lesson objectives and making good progress in the lesson.
-Being late to school or lesson will result in a 20 minute same day detention for each incident.
+Being late to school or lesson will result in a 20 minute same day extended reflection for each incident.

 The Academy day begins at 8.30am and all students are expected to be in their form room by that time.
 The school gate will close at 8:28am to ensure pupils have left enough time to walk to their form room.